kubeovn/docs/docs/start/underlay.en.md

 and set the corresponding routing rules to enable communication.
 Unlike the logical gateway, this solution only connects the Underlay and Overlay subnets within Kube-OVN, and other traffic accessing the Internet will still be forwarded through the physical gateway.

+After the intercommunication function is enabled, an IP will be randomly selected from the subnet subnet as the logical gateway.
+If you need to specify the logical gateway of the Underlay Subnet, you can specify the field `u2oInterconnectionIP`.

 ## Known Issues

 ### When the physical network is enabled with hairpin, Pod network is abnormal